protogodev/dbtest/README.md

 3. Opinionated

-    - [The database is a detail][1], which means the database-related code always implements a Go interface.
+    - [The database is a detail][1], which means the database-related code should always implement a Go interface.
     - [Run database tests against a real database][2], instead of relying on mocks.
         + The limitation is that running tests in parallel is not supported.
     - Use the same [test fixture][3] for all subtests of the same [method under test][4].
     - Only [test the public methods][5], thus the generated tests are in a separate `_test` package.
+    - Leverage [TestMain][6] to do global setup and teardown.
-    - Prefer [table driven tests][6].
+    - Prefer [table driven tests][7].

 ## Installation